bentvelj/bentvelj/README.md

 **Hello!
-My name is Jared Bentvelsen, and I'm currently working as a static analysis intern at Synopsys Inc.**
+My name is Jared Bentvelsen, and I'm currently working as an SDE Intern at Amazon.**

-**I hope to get into backend web development, so on the side I'm learning Node.js and the Express framework!**
+**I'm currently working on writing VSCode extensions with TypeScript **

 **Here are some of the languages and tools I have experience with:**